-Thaila Thai remains that spicy little sliver of Bangkok in Brunswick East.
-Upon entering the eatery you’re met by a frenzied hotbox kitchen and enthusiastic staff waiting to seat you.
-Fresh and full-flavoured dishes are flying around the joint like space junk, and you’ll almost always seize a table when visiting.
+Thaila Thai feels like it will always be a spicy little sliver of Bangkok in Brunswick East.
+Upon entering, you’re offered a glimpse of the frenzied hotbox kitchen before enthusiastic staff seat you.
+Fresh and full-flavoured dishes zip around the room in the hands of a myriad of staff members, all well-versed in avoiding each other, customers and densely-packed tables.
 The service here is express-like, too.

-A hyperactive room that serves mammoth-sized, affordably priced mains that go for between $11 and $16, Thaila Thai is one of the leading budget Thai spots on Lygon Street.
+It's a hyperactive room that's aided by the mammoth-sized, affordabe mains.
+Thaila Thai is one of the leading budget Thai spots in the north-end of the city.
 It’s licensed and wine is available by the glass, or you can BYO (wine only) for $1 corkage per person.
-There are countless vegetarian options available alongside beef, chicken, pork, seafood and tofu mains and soups; all the old chestnuts that make up the quintessential Thai food spread, really.
+There are countless vegetarian options available alongside the usual beef, chicken, pork and seafood mains and soups.

-Go the Pad Woo Sen Mue (jelly noodles stir-fried with pork and egg), some vegetarian spring rolls, a $5 Tom Kha soup and Victoria’s Butterflies (crispy pork-filled deep fried treats served with sweet chilli sauce) for a good fill.
-Parking spots are tough to nab around Thaila Thai so picking up takeaway can be an issue, but hey, it’s worth it.
+We recommend the Pad Woo Sen Mue (jelly noodles stir-fried with pork and egg), some vegetarian spring rolls, a Tom Kha soup and Victoria’s Butterflies (crispy pork-filled deep fried treats served with sweet chilli sauce) for a good fill.
+Parking spots are tough to nab around Thaila Thai so ride your bike or take a tram.